… The best service, plus stability.

 Solar eruption

-The Earth can be likened to a magnetic dipole whose field protects the Earth’s atmosphere from energetic particles by deflecting them from their trajectory.
+The Earth can be compared to a magnetic dipole whose field protects the Earth’s atmosphere from energetic particles by deflecting them from their trajectory.

-Fluctuations in the number, energy or speed of solar wind particles can cause a variation in the Earth’s magnetic field (orientation and amplitude) and therefore disturb this magnetic shield system; we talk about geomagnetic disturbance
+Fluctuations in the number, energy or speed of solar wind particles can cause a variation in the Earth’s magnetic field (orientation and amplitude) and therefore disrupt this magnetic shield system; we talk about geomagnetic disturbance.

 The results

-The consequences caused by solar phenomena such as eruptions or geomagnetic storms are numerous and varied: accelerated corrosion of pipelines, breakdowns of satellites or the electrical network… Phenomena of solar origin also cause ionospheric disturbances which lead to a degradation of the accuracy of GNSS applications.
+The consequences caused by solar phenomena such as eruptions or geomagnetic storms are numerous and varied: accelerated corrosion of pipelines, breakdowns of satellites or electrical networks, etc. Phenomena of solar origin also cause ionospheric disturbances which lead to a degradation of the precision of GNSS applications.

-At present, recent GPS positioning techniques based on the sending of differential corrections by a reference station (such as Real-Time Kinematic or RTK) make it possible, in general, to obtain a precision of the of a few centimeters in real time.
-However, the ionosphere is the main limitation to the accuracy of these positioning methods.
+Currently, recent GPS positioning techniques based on the sending of differential corrections by a reference station (such as Real-Time Kinematic or RTK) generally make it possible to obtain precise positioning. of the order of a few centimeters in real time.
+However, the ionosphere constitutes the main limitation to the accuracy of these positioning methods.

 Significant solar activity every 11 years